Skip to content

 Capital Assets

-Assets of a long-term character intended to continue to be held or used by the agency (such as land, improvements to land, easements, buildings, building improvements, vehicles, machinery, equipment, works of art and historical treasures, infrastructure and all other tangible or intangible assets used in operations), that have initial useful lives extending beyond a single reporting period and meet Comptroller capitalization thresholds.
+Assets of a long-term character intended to continue to be held or used by the agency (such as land, improvements to land, easements, buildings, building improvements, vehicles, machinery, equipment, works of art and historical treasures, infrastructure and all other tangible or intangible assets used in operations), that have initial useful lives extending beyond a single reporting period and meet Comptroller’s capitalization thresholds.
+This also includes right-to-use assets such as leases and Subscription-Based IT Arrangements.

 Capital Outlay